 For most, a comprehensive approach that includes a residential treatment program is likely to be the most successful model.
 Treatment may begin with detox, which is the process of ridding the body of drugs and alcohol.
 After detox is complete, treatment can begin.
 Group and individual therapies address issues unique to professionals and related to substance abuse and addiction, such as maintaining or regaining professional licenses, handling patients or access to prescription medications.
 Coping mechanisms and new life skills are taught in an effort to help professionals learn to manage the stressors of high-pressure jobs in a positive manner as well as maintain a healthy balance between work and personal life.
 Many treatment centers also offer great support for the unique challenges of returning to the professional world.

 Along with the unique services for professionals, traditional treatment modalities will also be employed, such as Cognitive Behavioral Therapy (CBT)to improve self-esteem and regain healthy emotional balance.
 Special care is also given to co-occurring disorders.
-Substance abuse may exacerbate depression and other mood disorders, and both the addiction and the mental illness need to be managed at the same time by a team of medical professionals working together towards recovery.
+Substance abuse may exacerbate depression or other mood disorders, and both the addiction and the mental illness need to be managed at the same time by a team of medical professionals working together towards recovery.

 Continuing Care and Recovery

-In order to be able to return to work, in addition to remaining abstinent from drugs or alcohol, professionals are often required to undergo detailed assessments and evaluations to determine their readiness for reintegration.
-Different states and professions or companies may have specific rules or guidelines for impaired professionals returning to work.
-For instance, random drug testing and monitoring may be required for several months after returning to the workforce.
-After residential treatment is completed, professionals may live in transitional housing before returning home.
+To return to work, professionals are often required to undergo detailed evaluations to determine their readiness for reintegration.
+Different states and professions may have specific rules or guidelines for impaired professionals returning to work.
+For instance, random drug testing and monitoring may be required for several months after returning to the workforce or patients may live in transitional housing after inpatient care before returning home.
 These recovery communities are less structured than residential rehab and act as a go-between before fully integrating back into everyday life.
-Professionals may even return to work while living in one of these communities and attend meetings and therapy sessions scheduled around work hours.